 Aim for ‘good enough’ rather than perfection

 This new website is not 100% finished.
-Although a good part of the work is done, it is still evolving.
+Although a good part of the work is done, it’s still evolving.
 I’m working on search engine optimisation.
-I need to test it further on various platforms.
+(I won’t go into that here.)
+And I need to test it further on various platforms.
 You’ll see ‘sign up to my newsletter’, but you can’t sign up yet.
 That will happen in 2017.

 But for now, my website is good enough to introduce to you and the world.
 So come on in to my online home, have a look around the rooms, sit down and stay awhile to read my blogs.